BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Our Proposed BeltCrack Datasets

-As quantified in Fig. \ref{fig:visual_dataset}, by (a) and (b), in spatial distribution analysis, BeltCrack9kd exhibits significantly higher crack discreteness, so there is potential to investigate sparse discrete-distributed crack features.
-In addition, we divide all the cracks in the datasets according to their area sizes, and their division criterion shown by the crack region size (pixel) in Table \ref{table_ourdataset}.
-As shown in Fig. \ref{fig:visual_dataset}, in (c) and (d), the both datasets exhibit the area distributions that approximate normal distributions with long-tailed characteristics.
-In other words, the samples in our datasets seem sufficient, diverse and statistically representative.
-They could help us to fully study the crack characteristics.
-Moreover, their sequence length distributions are shown in Fig. \ref{fig:visual_dataset} (e) and (f).
-Both datasets exhibit uneven sequence lengths, primarily due to the high-speed conveyor belt moving and occlusions/limited viewing angles in industrial settings.
-This distribution authentically reflects real-world variability.
-Totally seen, BeltCrack9kd could have significant disparities, highlighting its practical relevance in industrial inspection challenges.
+As quantified in Fig. \ref{fig:visual_dataset}(a) and \ref{fig:visual_dataset}(b), spatial distribution analysis indicates that BeltCrack9kd has more dispersed crack patterns, suggesting its potential value for studying sparsely distributed cracks.
+Cracks are further categorized by area, with the size criteria summarized in Table \ref{table_ourdataset}.
+As illustrated in Fig. \ref{fig:visual_dataset}(c) and \ref{fig:visual_dataset}(d), both datasets exhibit that crack areas approximately follow normal distributions with long-tailed behavior.
+These statistics indicate that the samples in our datasets are sufficient, diverse and statistically representative, which facilitates comprehensive exploration of crack characteristics.
+Moreover, sequence length distributions are presented in Fig. \ref{fig:visual_dataset}(e) and \ref{fig:visual_dataset}(f).
+Both datasets show uneven sequence lengths, mainly due to belt motion, occlusions and view limitations during acquisition.
+This variability realistically reflects industrial conditions, while the larger variation in BeltCrack9kd highlight higher complexity and benchmark value for industrial inspection tasks.